wp-plugins/yith-woocommerce-catalog-mode/readme.txt

 == Screenshots ==

 1. This is the settings page for the plugin, you can find it inside the YIT Plugins menu item.
-You can hide "add to cart" buttons and cart and checkout pages.
+You can hide "Add to Cart" buttons and Cart and Checkout pages.

+2. This image shows the shop page as it appears when "Add to Cart" button is hidden and Cart and Checkout page are deactivated.

+3. This image shows product detail page as it appears when "Add to Cart" button is hidden and Cart and Checkout page are deactivated.

 == Changelog ==

+= 1.0.3 =

+* New feature: Added functions for Reverse Catalog Mode

 = 1.0.2 =